kryptokrona/kryptokrona-docs/docs/guides/mining/XMRIG-Guide.md

 1. Save the file and:
   * start `xmrig.exe` if you're mining with your CPU,
   * `xmrig-amd.exe`. if you're mining with an AMD GPU,
-  * or `xmrig-nvidia.exe` if you're mining with a Nvidia GPU.
+  * or `xmrig-nvidia.exe` if you're mining with a NVIDIA GPU.

 **Remember:** if you want to mine with both your CPU and your GPU you must have both programs open at the same time!